arinze-edeh/cloud-infrastructure-devops-labs/azure/integration/event-driven-log-aggregation-system/README.md

 }
 ```

-> **Screenshot Placeholder**
-> `[ SCREENSHOT: Terminal -- az vm create full output showing SSH key generation notice and powerState: VM running with publicIpAddress: 20.124.200.51 ]`

----

-### Step 6 -- Set the VM Public IP Variable

-The public IP address from the VM creation output was captured in a shell variable to be referenced by all subsequent SSH and SCP commands.
+The public IP was captured for subsequent SSH operations:

 ```bash
 VM_IP="20.124.200.51"
 ```

 > **Screenshot Placeholder**
-> `[ SCREENSHOT: Terminal -- VM_IP variable assignment ]`
+> `[SCREENSHOT: Terminal showing az vm create output with powerState: VM running and public IP]`

 ---

+## Application Deployment

-### Step 7 -- Copy the Log Script from Client Host to the VM
+### Step 7: Deploy the Log Sender Script to the VM

-The pre-existing `send_logs.py` script at `/root/send_logs.py` on the client host was transferred to the VM's `azureuser` home directory using `scp`.
-The `StrictHostKeyChecking=no` flag suppressed the interactive host fingerprint prompt on this first connection to the newly provisioned VM.
+The `send_logs.py` script was copied from the client host to the VM's home directory using `scp`.

 ```bash
 scp -i ~/.ssh/id_rsa -o StrictHostKeyChecking=no \